Cultivating America's Bread Basket

 * Stafford County Flour Mills Co.

 One of the last independent flour mills in the United States has made its home in Hudson for almost 100 years.
-Using a "short patent" milling process common a century ago, the mill produces a smooth flour that produces light, fluffy baked goods.
+Using a "short patent" milling process common a century ago, the mill produces a smooth flour that makes light, fluffy baked goods.
 The mill's products are recognized for the distinctive cow logo on their Hudson Cream Flour packaging.
 The mill's founder chose a Jersey cow and the word "cream" to symbolize the white richness, smooth texture, and high quality of his mill's flour.
-Tours are available.
-(620) 458-4121.
+Tours are available by calling (620) 458-4121.
 You can also visit their web site at www.hudsoncream.com

 More Geology pages...